Rotorua supermarket to close

 “We’ll be communicating further with our customers on this.”

-The Rotorua Daily Post’s also asked how many staff were employed at Central Mall and what feedback it had received from staff.
+The Rotorua Daily Post has asked Woolworths for comment on how many staff were employed at Central Mall and what feedback it had received from staff.

 The supermarket giant announced last year it was spending $400 million on a transformation plan, including rebranding from Countdown back to Woolworths from early 2024.